meetrevision/ventoy-config/README.md

 3. Install Ventoy
 4. Copy the contents of this repository to the root of the Ventoy drive
 5. Move your Windows ISO file(s) to the `WinISO` folder
-6. Boot into Ventoy, go to the `WinISO` folder and select your ISO file
+6. Boot into Ventoy and select your ISO file